Fabiano Machado

-Fabiano Machado (born 28 May 1986) is a Brazilian professional racing driver.
+Fabiano Machado (born 28 May 1986) is a Brazilian former professional racing driver.

 Career

 Karting

 Machado began karting in 2003 and raced primarily in his native Brazil for the majority of his career.

 Formula Three Sudamericana

 Machado graduated to single-seaters, competing in the local Formula Three Sudamericana championship with Cesário Fórmula.
 He won four races and amassed another three podiums, finishing fourth in the standings.
 Machado remained with Cesário Fórmula into 2011, winning 17 of the season's 25 races to comfortably win the championship title.

 GP3 Series

 In 2012, Machado made his début in the GP3 Series with Marussia Manor Racing.